-Your violin (viola, cello), carefully made with
+Your violin (viola, cello, bass), carefully made with

-in good playing condition.
+it in good playing condition.
 Given proper treatment, violin family

 instruments should outlive their owners.
 Indeed, instruments from the 18th